Phillipe-Lemos/javafx-study/README.md

 ## How to run the examples

-java --module-path $JAVAFX_PATH$ --add-modules javafx.controls,javafx.graphics <program name> <program parameters>
+> java --module-path $JAVAFX_PATH$ --add-modules javafx.controls,javafx.graphics <program name> <program parameters>

-Here JAVAFX_PATH is an environment variable that poinst to the downloaded JavaFX SDK.
+> > Where the enviroment variable JAVAFX_PATH point to the downloaded JavaFX SDK directory.